Raiyaxi-Ziaoi/Raiyaxi-Ziaoi/README.md

 <div align="center">
 <h2>
-        Good morning, peace be upon you my friends!
+        Good morning, peace be with you, my friends!
         <br/>
 </h2>
 <hr>